Ignalina/shredder/README.md

 Speed around 220mb/sec per Core using 4 core on a 1Gb/s kafka connection

 Notes:
-* Currently avro deserializing dislikes the data in kafka :) When this is fixed we have a 1.0 version :)
 * Multicore implementation.
 * Currently fixed/supported input format is 8859-1 and utf8 output